strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-alpha.26-to-beta.md

 ::: warning

-To avoid confusions we have decided to give the same behaviour to the `npm run start` and `strapi start` commands.
+To avoid confusions we have decided to give the same behavior to the `npm run start` and `strapi start` commands.
 To do so we had to introduce a new `strapi develop` command to run your project in `watch` mode.

 :::